 Oil Rig Accidents Among Manta Ray Workers

-Statistics compiled by the Centers for Disease Control reveal that a large number of offshore oil rig workers are killed in accidents each year.
-Some of the ways in which accidents have occurred on Manta Ray oil rigs include the following:
+Statistics compiled by the Centers for Disease Control reveal that a large number of offshore oil rig workers are injured in accidents each year.
+Reports of accidents that have occurred on Manta Ray oil rigs include the following:

 - In 2005, a flash fire occurred in the pipeline pig launcher area.
 The maximum allowable working pressure of the pipe was exceeded which resulted in a fire.
 Each year, due to the large amount of combustible material as well as the many pieces of heavy equipment used on oil rigs, there are many fires and explosions that occur each year on oil rigs.